donmeyer/membership-card/1802 Loader.md

 The loader host tool can be run from the command line by treating it as an executable script.

-Installation of the 3rd=party moduules on OSX:
+Installation of the 3rd=party modules on MacOS:

 	> sudo easy_install -U bincopy
 	> sudo easy_install -U pyserial